 Slow Down, Keep Calm

-From our observations, Rwanda time is different to our own.
+From our observations, Rwanda’s time is different from our own.
 Don’t get us wrong, things get done, they have a high level of customer service and requests are responded to in a timely manner, but there really is an unhurried feel to everything.
-No-one is running about like crazy and desperately trying to multitask and maximize every minute.
+No one is running about like crazy and desperately trying to multitask and maximize every minute.
 This is surely something that we could all need a bit of help with.

 Practice gratitude for what we have